-This page covers some of the challenges that Zoom can pose for students and some strategies for minimizing those challenges, including
+This page covers some of the challenges that Zoom can pose for students and some strategies for minimizing those challenges.
+It also makes note of some Zoom features that can proactively contribute to a more inclusive learning environment.

 If you would like to talk to a CTE staff member about best practices for teaching with Zoom, or about inclusive pedagogies more broadly, contact the CTE at firstname.lastname@example.org.